 If your home is in one of the northern states, you may live in zone 3.
-Temperatures in zone 3 can dip to minus 30 or 40 degrees Fahrenheit (-34 to -40 C.), so you’ll need to find cold-hardy shrubs to populate your garden.
+Temperatures in zone 3 can dip to minus 30 or 40 degrees F. (-34 to -40 C.), so you’ll need to find cold hardy shrubs to populate your garden.
 If you are looking for shrubs for zone 3 gardens, read on for a few suggestions.

 Growing Shrubs in Cold Climates

-Sometimes, trees are just too big and annuals are too small for that empty area of your garden.
+Sometimes, trees are just too big, and annuals are just too small for that empty area of your garden.
 Shrubs fill that in-between slot, growing anywhere from a few feet tall (1 m.) to the size of a small tree.
 They work well in hedges and also for specimen planting.

 Cold Hardy Shrubs